atomone-hub/genesis/README.md

  - [ ] Roadmap Timeline
  - [ ] Links to Additional Resources such as technical documentation, or community forums, for in-depth information.
  - [ ] Channels for reaching out to the core team or support, especially for technical support or collaboration inquiries.
+ - [ ] Scan through twitter posts for more ideaas.
+ - [ ] Argument for why hub and spokes are needed (from atom one)
  - [ ] XXX